-These flow diagrams describe the Kea DHCPv4 server implementation.
-They may be useful for system administrators to understand for several reasons.
-In order to design a configuration that will result in clients getting the intended addresses and options it is important to understand the sequence of request processing steps.
-For example, Kea will iterate looking for a suitable address, and will conditionally accept the first available address, so the order in which addresses are evaluated matters.
+These flow diagrams describe Kea's DHCPv4 server implementation, and they may be useful for system administrators.
+To design a configuration that results in clients getting the intended addresses and options, it is important to understand the sequence of request-processing steps.
+For example, Kea iterates looking for a suitable address, and conditionally accepts the first available address, so the order in which addresses are evaluated matters.

 These diagrams are focused on those aspects of Kea processing that will be most useful to operators.
-The diagrams illustrate DHCPv4 request processing, but most of the logic applies to DHCPv6.
+The diagrams illustrate DHCPv4 request processing, but most of the logic applies equally to DHCPv6.
 Following the title of each diagram is a Kea version number.
 Kea behavior has evolved over time, and the diagrams document the behavior as of the Kea version indicated.
-The diagrams are provided in the Kea source tree in UML (source), PNG and SVG formats.
+These diagrams are provided in the Kea source tree in UML (source), PNG, and SVG formats.

 The main loop is common to both DHCPv4 and DHPCv6 servers.

-Next is the DHCPv4 packet processing, where we determine what sort of DHCP message this is, Discover, Request, Release, Decline or Inform.
-This diagram shows the general, high level flow for processing an inbound client DHCP packet (e.g. Discover, Request, Release, etc) from receipt to the server's response..
+DHCPv4 packet processing evaluates the type DHCP message: Discover, Request, Release, Decline, or Inform.
+This diagram shows the general, high-level flow for processing an inbound client DHCP packet from receipt to the server's response.

 The following diagrams focus on DHCPREQUEST processing.
-This chart gives an overview of the process, beginning with subnet selection, proceeding to checking for Host Reservations and evaluating client classes.
+This chart gives an overview of the process, from subnet selection to checking for host reservations to evaluating client classes.
 Finally, before acknowledging the lease, the options are evaluated and added to the message.

 Subnet selection is the process of choosing a subnet that is topologically appropriate for the client.
-Note that when the selected subnet is a member of a shared network the whole shared network is selected.
-During subnet selection the client class may be checked more than once while iterating through subnets, to determine if it is permitted in the selected subnet.
+When the selected subnet is a member of a shared network, the whole shared network is selected.
+During subnet selection the client class may be checked more than once while iterating through subnets, to determine whether it is permitted in the selected subnet.

-After the subnet selection and before the lease allocation the DHCPv4 server handles the special case of clients restarting with an image provided by PXE boot or bootp.
-Note that the Lease Request box is expanded below.
+After subnet selection and before lease allocation, the DHCPv4 server handles the special case of clients restarting with an image provided by PXE boot or bootp.
+The Lease Request box is expanded below.

-This diagram provides the details of the processing the client request, showing renewing an existing lease, assigning a reserved lease and allocating an unreserved lease.
-The next diagram after this one shows the algorithm in more detail.
+The first diagram below illustrates the details of processing the client request, showing the renewal of an existing lease, the assignment of a reserved lease, and the allocation of an unreserved lease.

-This diagram shows the algorithm used to validate a requested lease or select a new address to offer.
-The far right side of the diagram shows how a new address is selected when a new lease is required and the client has neither a requested address nor a reservation.
-Note that when a new lease is required and Kea iterates over pools and subnets, it starts with the subnet selected above in the subnet selection process.
+The second diagram shows the algorithm used to validate a requested lease or select a new address to offer.
+The right-hand side of the diagram shows how a new address is selected, when a new lease is required and the client has neither a requested address nor a reservation.
+When a new lease is required and Kea iterates over pools and subnets, it starts with the subnet selected above in the subnet selection process.

-The allocation engine checks for host reservations after selecting a subnet.
-This diagram shows the details of that operation.
+The allocation engine checks for host reservations after selecting a subnet; this diagram shows the details of that operation.
 Subnet selection is based on network topology.
 Host reservations are primarily for assigning options, and options are evaluated after subnet selection.
-However if client classes are added in the host reservation, those will also be evaluated against the selected subnet in a further check (added in Kea 1.7.10).
-Kea includes several options to skip checking for host reservations, which can make this process much more efficient if you are not using reservations.
+However, if client classes are added in the host reservation, those are also evaluated against the selected subnet in a further check (added in Kea 1.7.10).
+Kea includes several options to skip checking for host reservations, which can make this process much more efficient if reservations are not being used.

-To find a free lease the allocation engine begins with evaluating the most recently used subnet.
+To find a free lease, the allocation engine begins by evaluating the most recently used subnet.
 The current subnet depends on the history of prior queries.

 - Before sending a response, options are added: